Soccera1/tweeta-desktop/docs/development.md

 ## Running Tests

 Tweetapus Desktop uses GLib's testing framework.
-Tests are located in `test_main.c`.
+Tests are located in `test_main.c` and are linked against the modular components in the `src/` directory.

 To run the tests, use the following command: